Rhode Island Eviction Process

 The reason for the eviction determines when and how the summons and complaint must be served on the tenant.

-For nonpayment of rent evictions, the summons and complaint must be served at least five days prior to the eviction hearing through one of the following methods:
+For nonpayment of rent evictions, the summons and complaint must be served at least 5 days prior to the eviction hearing through one of the following methods:

-3. Posting a copy in a conspicuous place on the rental unit (only if tenant or a “suitable” person cannot be found); or
+3. Posting a copy in a conspicuous place on the rental unit (only if tenant or a “suitable” person cannot be found)

 For all other evictions, the summons and complaint must be served by anyone authorized by law or appointed by the court to serve a summons prior to the hearing, through one of the following methods: